 There are some cases where spyware can be used to play random sounds.
 This usually happens when malicious programs are installed and set up to play audio ads or promotional messages on your computer.

 Recognizing these symptoms is critical in detecting and removing any malicious spyware from your computer.
 If you suspect your computer has been infected, it’s important to take the necessary steps to remove the spyware and protect your data.
 Check out our guide on how to protect yourself from spyware for more information!

 If your computer has been infected with spyware, it is important to take immediate steps to remove it.
 There are a few methods you can use in order to remove spyware from an infected computer:

 Using a spyware removal tool is the most efficient way to remove malicious spyware from your computer.
-Download and install a reputable anti-spyware program on your system, run a full scan of your system, and allow the software to detect and quarantine any suspicious files it finds.
-Once all threats have been removed, restart your computer, and you should now be safe from any further spyware attacks.
+Download and install a reputable anti-spyware program on your system, run a full scan of it, and allow the software to detect and quarantine any suspicious files.
+Once all threats have been removed, restart your computer, and you should be safe from further attacks.